Dr. Efrat Ram-Tiktin

 From 2009 to 2011, Dr. Ram Tiktin conducted a postdoctoral internship at Ono Academic College and served as associate editor of the journal of the Center for Medical Law and Bioethics.

-Bar-Ilan’s IRB, and the Disciplinary Committee, and since 2015 she has been a member of the Ethics Committee of the Israeli Association for Reproductive Research and the Dying Patient Law Committee of Sheba Medical Center, Tel Hashomer regarding a terminally ill patients
+In addition to teaching and research, Dr. Ram Tiktin is a member of Bar-Ilan’s IRB, and the Disciplinary Committee, and since 2015 she has been a member of the Ethics Committee of the Israeli Association for Reproductive Research and the Dying Patient Law Committee of Sheba Medical Center, Tel Hashomer regarding a terminally ill patients.

 In March 2020, during the COVID-19 pandemic, Dr. Ram Tiktin was part of the team to prioritize the allocation of ventilators to patients.